dotnet/csharplang/proposals/list-patterns.md

 #### Lowering on enumerable type

 > **Open question**: Need to investigate how to reduce allocation for the end circular buffer. `stackalloc` is bad in loops.
-Maybe we'll just have to fall back to locals and a `switch`.
+Maybe we'll just have to fall back to locals and a `switch`.  (see [`params` feature discussion](https://github.com/dotnet/csharplang/blob/main/proposals/format.md#extending-params) also)

 Although a helper type is not necessary, it helps simplify and illustrate the logic.